sowdust/ffff/README.md

 __Warning__: Accounts used for scraping are not allowed without permission, and can therefore be locked by Facebook anti-scraping mechanisms.
 If you have a developer account, you could try using a [test account](https://developers.facebook.com/docs/apps/test-users/).

 If the target account friend list is hidden, it is also necessary to provide the script at least one "pivot" account, ie.: one account that has their friend list public and at least one mutual friend with the target.
-A common way to find one is to look at users who reacted to content published by the target.
+A common way to find a suitable pivot account is to look at users who reacted to content published by the target.
 Obviously the more pivots are provided, the better.
 If there are many pivots, they can be stored in a file, one per line.
-In order to see mutual friends between two users, visit the url `https://www.facebook.com/browse/mutual_friends/?uid=USER1&node=USER2`, where `USER1` and `USER2` are the two users' numeric ids.
+In order to check if mutual friends between two users are visible, visit the url `https://www.facebook.com/browse/mutual_friends/?uid=USER1&node=USER2`, where `USER1` and `USER2` are the two users' numeric ids.

-If the friend list is public, no pivots are necessary.
-Just provide the target account id also as a pivot.
+If the friend list is public, no pivots are necessary: just provide the target account id also as a pivot.

-It is also necessary to know the local path in which you have stored the geckodriver executable was placed.
+It is also necessary to know the local path in which you have stored the geckodriver executable.

 Some options (the facebook credentials and the the driver executables) can be hardcoded inside the script source code:
 ```